leonrayang/toc/proposals/graduation/cubefs-graduation-dd.md

   - Roadmap Governance
     - Changes in project Roadmap rules:[link](https://github.com/cubefs/cubefs/blob/master/GOVERNANCE.md#changes-in-project-roadmap)
     - [Roadmap Update Example](https://github.com/cubefs/cubefs/pull/3358)
-  - Management and maintainance of shared communication channels with vendors, such as social media and messaging platforms, with the rule of taking turns for being on duty.In China, we operate three WeChat groups, and we have also created a cubefs channel on Slack at <https://cubefs.slack.com>, which includes a development channel.
-Additionally, we have a Slack channel on CNCF at [link](https://cloud-native.slack.com/archives/C014X3T1DDJ).
+  - Management and maintainance of shared communication channels with vendors, such as social media and messaging platforms, with the rule of taking turns for being on duty.In China, CubeFS operate three WeChat groups, and CubeFS have also created a cubefs channel on Slack at <https://cubefs.slack.com>, which includes a development channel.
+Additionally, CubeFS have a Slack channel on CNCF at [link](https://cloud-native.slack.com/archives/C014X3T1DDJ).
 All of these channels include our maintainer members from various vendors.The Entrance is open:[link](https://github.com/cubefs/cubefs#community)
   - Public events of the project are open to all vendors for participation and topic involvement.
-We emphasize the importance of transparent information sharing, such as external conference details and maintainer personnel list updates.
-We will collect feedback through the email address <cncf-cubefs-maintainers@lists.cncf.io>.
+CubeFS emphasize the importance of transparent information sharing, such as external conference details and maintainer personnel list updates.
+CubeFS will collect feedback through the email address <cncf-cubefs-maintainers@lists.cncf.io>.
   - Community meetings, activities, and resources will be selected for participation by the leadership team.
 Maintainers can apply and be selected to participate.
   - Architectural decisions require community consensus and agreement by the majority of maintainers, reached during community meetings.For example:
     - Governance update [link](https://github.com/cubefs/cubefs/pull/3430)